ryanallen/words-of-my-perfect-teacher/README.md

 ## Great Perfection
 *dzogs pa chen po*, other name of [Atiyoga](#atiyoga), the summit of the nine vehicles. *Perfection* means that the mind, in its nature, naturally contains all the qualities of the three bodies: its nature is [emptiness](#emptiness), the [dharmakaya](#dharmakaya); its natural expression is [clarity](#clarity-experience), the [sambhogakaya](#sambhogakaya), and its compassion is all-encompassing, the [nirmanakaya](#nirmanakaya). *Great* means that this perfection is the natural condition of all things.
 AT: great completeness.
 The teachings of the Great Perfection are classified in three sections: the mind section (*sems sde), the space section (*klong sde*), and the pith-instruction section (*man ngag gi sde*).
 See also [Translators' Introduction](#introduction).

+## Great Vehicle
+*theg pa chen po*, Skt. *mahayana*, vehicle of the [Bodhisattvas](#bodhisattva), great because it aims at full Buddhahood for the sake of all beings.

+## Ground-of-all
+*kun gzhi*, Skt. *alaya*, abridged form of *kun gzhi rnam par shes pa*, the ground consciousness in which the [habitual tendencies](#habitual-tendencies) are stored.
+It is the basis for the other consciousnesses.
+Occasionally, in certain teachings, *kun gzhi* is used for the original nature, the [primordial purity](#primordial-purity) (*ka dag*).

+## Guru Rinpoche
+*gu ru rin po che*, the name by which [Padmasambhava](#padmasambhava-of-oddiyana) is most commonly known in Tibet.

+## Guru yoga
+*bla ma'i rnal 'byor*, practice of mixing one's mind with the teacher's mind.

+## Gyalse Rinpoche
+*rgyal sras rin po che*, lit. the Precious Son of the Conquerors.
+A title given to Thogme Zangpo (1295 - 1369), a great master of the [Nyingma](#nyingmapa) and [Sakya](#sakyapa) traditions and author of the *Thirty Seven Elements of a Bodhisattva's Practice (rgyal sras lag len)*.

+## Gyelgong
+*rgyal 'gong*, a class of malignant spirits.

+## Habitual tendencies
+*bag chags*, Skt. *vasana*, habitual patterns of thought, speech or action created by what one has done in past lives.
+AT: habits, inclinations, impregnations.

+## Hearing lineage of ordinary beings
+*gang zag snyan brgyud*, lineage of transmission in which it is necessary for the teacher to use words and the disciple to hear them, rather than transmitting the teachings mind-to-mind or using symbols.

+## Hell
+*dmyal ba*, Skt. *naraka*, one of the [six realms](#six-realms-of-existence), in which one experiences intense suffering.
+In the hell realm one generally experiences the effects of actions rather than creating new causes.

+## He Who Proclaims the Dharma with Inexhaustible Melodious Voice
+*sgra dbyangs mi zad pa sgrogs pa*, name of a [Buddha](#buddha).

+## Hundred Families
+*rigs brgya*, the forty-two peaceful and fifty-eight wrathful deities.

+## Padmasambhava of Oddiyana

+## Six realms of existence